2. THEORY OF TIME

 2.b.1.
 The definition of relativistic time

 The current definition of a second is the duration of 9,192,631,770 periods of radiation corresponding to the transition between the two mega-thin levels of the ground state of the isotope 133 of the cesium atom, in specific state and conditions.
-In addition, the definition of a meter is the distance that light travels in a vacuum during 1/299,792,458th of a second.
+Also, the definition of a meter is the distance that light travels in a vacuum during 1/299,792,458th of a second.

-Just knowing that gravity and speed affect the definition of a second by changing the palpitations of the Cesium atom, we realize that the relativistic time is dependent in the very same current definition of its unit, which dates back to 1967.
+Just knowing that gravity and speed affect the definition of a second by changing the palpitations of the Cesium atom, we realize that the relativistic time is dependent on the very same current definition of its unit, which dates back to 1967.

 Time is relative due to the Theory of Special Relativity from 1905 and, subsequently, by the General Relativity of 1916.
 However, the latter affects time by establishing an equivalence of gravity and acceleration, therefore, with the supposed temporal effects of motion in the Theory of Special Relativity.

-In order to summarize this section and to finish with the concept of relativistic time, I want to point out that relativistic time detection, even in the atomic clocks, is due to a measurement error.
-However, it corresponds to an error in the very same definition of a second that is perfectly adapted to the prevailing theory in 1967, but not to the concept of the overwhelming majority of the human population.
+In order to summarize this section and to finish with the concept of relativistic time, we want to point out that relativistic time detection, even in the atomic clocks, is due to a measurement error.
+However, it corresponds to an error in the very same definition of a second that is perfectly adapted to the prevailing theory in 1967 but not to the concept of the overwhelming majority of the human population.

 In other words, the cesian (from the cesium atom) definition of a second of 1967 produces non-absolute time because the cesium is affected by changes in gravity and speed.
-In this definition, if one were to pay attention to the conditions of gravity and speed in relation to the gravitational field where we find the atomic clock, then the Theory of Relativity would no longer be formally correct.
+In this definition, if one were to pay attention to the conditions of gravity and speed concerning the gravitational field where we find the atomic clock, then the Theory of Relativity would no longer be formally correct.
 Easy!
 Isn’t it?